lvulliard/VisuMPN/README.md

 ### Aberrations and gene fusions exploration

-Represent co-occurences of variants and genomic aberrations.
+Represent co-occurences of variants and genomic aberrations, occurences of aberrations per disease, and display summary of genetic events per patient.

 ## Changelog